arunprasaad2711/arunprasaad2711.github.io/blog/poems/ebb_and_flow.md

 | In search of a meaningful banter,
 | Did we forget, the sweetness of malarkey?
 |
-| Is it time? the culprit behind the change?
+| Is it time?
+The culprit behind the change?
-| Did we change? and ran out of words?
+| Did we change?
+And ran out of words?
 | Is it fear?
 That holds us back now?
 | Did we stop?
 When the glimmer left us?
 |